CobraWeed/POE2LevelingGuides/README.md

 These JSON files are custom POE2 campaign guides Update **0.5** used for **Act-Tracker** with Exile-UI.
 Each guide combines a fast campaign route with build-specific skill, support-gem, equipment, boss, and ascendancy instructions.

-## Web viewer

-The `docs/` folder is ready for static hosting.
-Its `index.html` loads the bundled guides from `guide-data.js` and marker icons from `img/`.
-Upload the contents of `docs/` to a static host; no server-side runtime or build step is required.

-After editing a guide, run `generate_guide_data.ps1` before deployment to refresh the browser bundle.

 ## Available guides

 | File                                           | Build                                  |